cyancorp/cassidy-v2/tasks.md

 - **Authentication**: Working with sample user (user_123/1234) ✅
 - **API Endpoints**: All endpoints tested and responding ✅

+### 📋 **Enhanced Template System**
+- **New Sections Added**: "Things Done" and "Events" for better task and date tracking ✅
+- **Intelligent Structuring**: LLM automatically categorizes tasks, appointments, and dates ✅
+- **Multi-format Support**: Handles both single items and arrays of content ✅
+- **Comprehensive Testing**: New template sections tested and working perfectly ✅

 ### 🔄 **Ready for Use**
-The complete system is now functional and ready for journaling!
+The complete system is now functional and ready for journaling with enhanced organization!

 ## Notes
 - Using SQLite for local development, designed to work with PostgreSQL for production